Visa joins MasterCard, AmEx in ending use for Backpage sex ads

 “We have no naive notion that we’ll end prostitution, end trafficking, end exploitation of children,” Dart said.
 “What we’ve wanted all along is to make it more difficult and make (traffickers) easier to catch.”

-Liz McDougall, Backpage’s general counsel, said in an e-mail on Wednesday the company had no comment.
+Liz McDougall, Backpage’s general counsel, said in an e-mail on Tuesday the company had no comment.
+She could not be reached on Wednesday.

 Backpage offers forums to find roommates and sell goods, like other classified advertising sites, but its primary revenue stream is through its adult page, according to Dart’s office.